Towards early dark energy and $n_s$=1 with Planck, ACT and SPT: Conclusion

 \section{Conclusion}

 We investigated the constraints on EDE by combining the most precise CMB data available, i.e. Planck, SPT and ACT data.
 However, since the small scale part of Planck TT spectrum suffers from some anomalies, we exclude $\ell>1000$ part of Planck TT power spectrum.
-Our main conclusions are as follows: \begin{itemize} \item The combined CMB dataset favors non-zero EDE fractions and large Hubble constants for both axion-like EDE and AdS-EDE models, i.e. $H_0=72.3(73.4)_{-1.7}^{+2.2}$ km/s/Mpc and $73.32(72.98)^{+0.68}_{-0.95}$ km/s/Mpc, respectively.
-The inclusion of BAO+Pantheon data does not change the results, i.e. $H_0=71.6( 72.9)_{-1.5}^{+2.0}$ km/s/Mpc and $73.17(72.74)^{+0.56}_{-0.80}$, respectively.
+Our main conclusions are as follows: \begin{itemize} \item The combined CMB dataset favors non-zero EDE fractions and large Hubble constants for both axion-like EDE and AdS-EDE models, i.e. $H_0=72.4(73.4)^{+2.2}_{-1.7}$ km/s/Mpc and $73.31(72.98)^{+0.68}_{-0.93}$ km/s/Mpc, respectively.
+The inclusion of BAO+Pantheon data does not change the results, i.e. $H_0=71.6( 72.9)_{-1.5}^{+2.0}$ and $73.17(72.74)^{+0.55}_{-0.77}$ km/s/Mpc, respectively.
 In addition, it is also noted that the fullPlanck+BAO+Pantheon dataset still favors a large $H_0 = 72.52(72.46)\pm0.51$ km/s/Mpc for AdS-EDE. \item The axion-like EDE model can fit the data significantly better than $\Lambda$CDM, which is mainly driven by the ACT part. \item The reason for the disfavor of the high-$\ell$ part of Planck TT to EDE is that the oscillatory pattern of high-$\ell$ TT spectrum in EDE do not match the oscillatory residual of Planck.
 The lensing anomaly can not explain it. \item The scale relationship between $n_s$ and $H_0$ reappears, see (\autoref{ns}), which implies $n_s=1$ for $H_0\sim 73$ km/s/Mpc. \end{itemize}

+However, it should be noted that the ACT data seem to have some slight discrepancies with Planck and SPT results \cite{ACT:2020gnv,Handley:2020hdp} , at least under the $\Lambda$CDM model.
+Therefore further observations and analyses on CMB are needed.
 In fact, the first year result of SPT-3G only made use of half of a observing season and part of detectors \cite{SPT-3G:2021eoc}, and also the results of ACT DR5 is being released \cite{Mallaby-Kay:2021tuk}.
 Ground-based CMB observations will have even better constraints, which will help to reveal whether and how the CMB observations really favor the EDE models.

 \textbf{Note added:} When this project will be completed, Ref.\cite{Smith:2022hwi} is present, which has investigated the constraints on (axion-like) EDE using ACT DR4, SPT-3G, and Planck2018 ($\ell_\mathrm{TT}<650$) data, with and without BAO+Pantheon data.